intelsmartedgeons/docs/components/resource-management/sriov-fec-operator.md

 ## SR-IOV Network Operator configuration and usage

-To deploy the SR-IOV FEC Operator to the Intel® Smart Edge Open cluster, `sriov_fec_operator_enable: True` and `sriov_fec_operator_configure_enable: True` must be set in the `inventory/default/group_vars/all/10-default.yml` file (or in an alternative deployment `all.yml` file under `./deployments/<deployment_name>` which will take precedence).
+To deploy the SR-IOV FEC Operator to the Intel® Smart Edge cluster, `sriov_fec_operator_enable: True` and `sriov_fec_operator_configure_enable: True` must be set in the `inventory/default/group_vars/all/10-default.yml` file (or in an alternative deployment `all.yml` file under `./deployments/<deployment_name>` which will take precedence).
 The flags enable the installation of the Operator and configuration of the device during provisioning respectively.
 This component is disabled by default in [Developer Experience Kit](../../experience-kits/developer-experience-kit.md).
 This will perform Operator install and label every Edge Node containing the Intel vRAN dedicated accelerator ACC100 accordingly.
 The SR-IOV Device plugin will be deployed on labeled node once the operator is installed.
-SR-IOV FEC Operator is deployed using Makefiles and it requires additional packages to be installed, these packages are installed by Intel® Smart Edge Open together with Operator deployment.
+SR-IOV FEC Operator is deployed using Makefiles and it requires additional packages to be installed, these packages are installed by Intel® Smart Edge together with Operator deployment.
 Images for Operator are built from source and pushed to the local Harbour registry provided by the Smart Edge deployment.

 > **NOTE:** The `igb_uio` driver needs to be available on the platform for the operator to work - see [limitations](#limitations) for steps enabling the deployment of the driver.

 ### Configuration

-The following section describes the configuration steps required to configure the FEC devices during the provisioning of Smart Edge Open.
+The following section describes the configuration steps required to configure the FEC devices during the provisioning of Smart Edge.

 #### SR-IOV FEC Operator configuration variables